wp-plugins/widget-logic/readme.txt

 There is also an option to add a wordpress 'widget_content' filter -- this lets you tweak standard widgets to suit your theme without editing plugins and core code.

 = Version History =
 0.46 - Fix to work with new WP2.8 admin ajax.
-Other fixes too.
+With bonus fixes.

 0.44 - Officially works with 2.7 now.
 Documentation changes and minor bug fixes.